-Pets are like family, and there’s no denying that, but they also increase the workload when it comes to maintenance and hygiene.
-Having a pet (or more) at home can be quite a messy affair, which is why you need to take out that extra time and effort to get things into place.
+Pets are like family, and there’s no denying that.
+But they also increase the workload when it comes to maintenance and hygiene.
+Having a pet (or more) at home can be quite a messy affair.
+This is why you need to take out that extra time and effort to get things into place.

 Speaking about your HVAC system, does having a pet affect its maintenance?

 Pets tend to shed hair, fur, and also bring in dirt and grime from the outside.
 This eventually circulates into the air and yes, gets into your HVAC system as well.
 Now, while your system might be equipped to get this grime out of the air in your home and filter it efficiently, the working load on it also significantly increases.
 This translates into one simple thing: having pets means your HVAC system needs double the maintenance.